elixir-marine/mmg-cluster-setup/README.md

 Program tool for setting up Metapipe on openstack-based cPouta (pouta.csc.fi).

 This is the 1st version of the tool.
-Tested on clean installations of Kubuntu 14.04, Ubuntu 16.04,
+Tested on clean installations of Kubuntu 14.04, Ubuntu 14.04/16.04,
   to be tested on other (K)Ubuntu and CentOS versions in the nearest days.

 Requirements:
 - Linux distribution.
 (K)Ubuntu 14.04 or higher, or CentOS 6.8 or higher.
 - Username and password for CSC portal.
 - Installed Java 8: "openjdk-8-jdk" for (K)Ubuntu, "java-1.8.0-openjdk" for CentOS.
-- Firefox.
+- Firefox (for viewing Ambari cluster management web-gui).

 What it is and what it can do:
 - Command-line Java tool that executes complex procedures by 1 or few commands.